-6 credits from:
+six credits from ACC 1007, ACC 1008.

-ACC 1007, ACC 1008 Additional Liberal Arts Requirements:
+nine credits in math chosen from MTH 1007, 1008\, 1021\.

-9 credits in math chosen from MTH 1007, 1008, 1021 Qualified students may take MTH 1009 and MTH 1013 instead of 1008 and 1021.
+\Qualified students may take MTH 1009 and MTH 1013 instead of 1008 and 1021.
 General Electives: 3-6 credits selected under the guidance of an advisor.
 A.S.
-Information Technology (Queens) (60 Credit Hours) (Day and Evening Sessions) Candidates are required to complete 60 semester hours of credit of a prescribed program of study with a minimum cumulative quality point index of 2.0 for all courses and for all courses in the major area.
-The curriculum includes required courses in the liberal arts and sciences, computer science, networking and telecommunications and elective courses.
-Major Area Requirements: 18 credits that include:
+Television and Film Studies (Queens, Staten Island) (60 Credit Hours) (Day and Evening) Candidates are required to complete 60 semester hours of credit of prescribed program or study with a minimum cumulative quality point index of 2.0 for all courses and for all courses in the major area.
+The curriculum includes required and elective courses in liberal arts and sciences and communication arts courses.
+Major Area Requirements: 21 credits that include: